pukara-dev/culture/docs/core-values/index.md

 ## **Commitment**

-Be present at work, because you decided to be here and you will do your best
+Be fully present and engaged at work, as you’ve made the decision to be here, and you are committed to giving your best effort.

+Examples:

+- Follow through on your commitments, meeting deadlines and supporting your colleagues when needed.
+- Take ownership of your work and hold yourself accountable for delivering high-quality results.

 # References